DFHack/dfhack/Readme.rst

 Scripts in this subdirectory fix various bugs and issues, some of them obscure.

+* fix/blood-del

+  Makes it so that future caravans won't bring barrels full of blood, ichor, or goo.

 * fix/dead-units

   Removes uninteresting dead units from the unit list.
 Doesn't seem to give any noticeable performance gain, but migrants normally stop if the unit list grows to around 3000 units, and this script reduces it back.

+* fix/feeding-timers

+  Reset the GiveWater and GiveFood timers of all units as appropriate.

+* fix/growth-bug

+  Fixes locally born units such that they will grow larger than their birth size.

 * fix/population-cap